atomt/acne/README.md

 > acne renew acmetest

 ## Configuration
 The configuration file is loaded from /etc/acne/config by default.
 It is a simple key value file.
-A minimal configuration would look like this, to set up our certificate/key store and the webserver challenge root.
+A minimal configuration would look like this, to set up the webserver challenge root.
+Your websites needs to point /.well-known/acme-challenge/ to this path for the domain verification to work.

-    system.store /var/lib/acne
     challenge.http01fs.acmeroot /srv/web/shared/acme

+In the future, other methods might get supported.

 You probably want to define a contact email for account recovery and such.